-Investment Objective, Policy and Other Details of the Company
+Investment Objectives, Policies And Other Details Of The Company

 Investment of the assets of the Company must comply with the FCA Regulations and its own investment objective and policy.
-Details of the investment objective and policy are set out overleaf together with other information including available share classes, charges, minimum investment levels and distribution dates.
+Details of the investment objective and policy are set out overleaf together with other information including available Share Classes, charges, minimum investment levels and distribution dates.
 A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix 2.
-Lists of the eligible securities and derivatives markets on which the Company may invest are contained in Appendix 4 and Appendix 5.
+A list of the eligible securities and derivatives markets on which the Company may invest is contained in Appendices 4 and 5.

-Ongoing charges figure (OCF)
+Ongoing Charges Figure (OCF)